-Please pay attention to the following points when handling this product in order to avoid causing any irreversible damage.
+Please be aware of the following points when handling this product.

 Areas Easily Damaged The inter-board connectors can be easily damaged.
 Please be careful not to damage them by handling them with too much force.

-Modifications to this Product Please take note that any modifications ^[1] made to this product are not covered under warranty.
-Also, please ensure to undertake a full operational check of this product before carrying out any modifications or mounting connectors ^[2] .
-Attaching and Detaching Connec- tors While Powered On Apart from the hot-pluggable interfaces (LAN, SD/SDIO and USB), do not under any circumstances attach or detach connectors or cards while power is supplied to this product or peripheral circuits.
+Modifications to this Product Please take note that any modifications[1] made to this product are not covered under warranty.
+Also, please ensure to undertake a full operational check of this product before carrying out any modifications or mounting connectors[2].

+Attaching and Detaching Connec-

+tors While Powered On

+Apart from the hot-pluggable interfaces (LAN, SD/SDIO and USB), do not under any circumstances attach or detach connectors or cards while power is supplied to this product or peripheral circuits.

 Static Electricity As CMOS devices are used in this product it can be damaged by static electricity.

 When opening this product be careful not to do so in low humidity conditions, while also making sure it is done in an environment with anti-static measures established, like using anti-static mats, anti-static measures for workers such as conductive shoes and human body earthing and countermeasures against discharges from equipment.
 Also, when storing this product avoid using plastic bags and containers that are prone to static electricity and store them in conductive bags and containers or racks and so on.

 Latch-up Excessive noise or a surge from the power supply or input/output, or sharp voltage fluctuations can lead to the CMOS devices incorporated in the board causing a latch-up.
 Once the latch-up occurs, this situation continues until the power supply is disconnected, and therefore can damage the devices.
 Measures such as adding a protection circuit to noise-susceptible input/output lines or not sharing the power supply with devices that can be the cause of noise are highly recommended.

 Physical Stress Please avoid strong physical stress such as drops or other impacts.

 Use Location Restrictions Using this product close to a TV and radio may cause radio disturbance.

-Radio Wave Related Precautions (2.4GHz band radio) In the case that any function using radio waves in the 2.4GHz band (such as wireless LAN) affects automatic control electronic equipment such as automatic doors, please stop using it immediately.
+Radio Wave Related Precautions

+(2.4GHz band radio)

+In the case that any function using radio waves in the 2.4GHz band (such as wireless LAN) affects automatic control electronic equipment such as automatic doors, please stop using it immediately.
-^[1]With the exception of adding connectors to unmounted interfaces.

-^[2]When mounting connectors, please ensure to apply masking, avoid solder residue coming in contact with surrounding parts and avoid creating solder balls.

-This wireless device (AEH-AR9462) uses the 2.4GHz band.
-All of the band is used, and the band used by mobile identification devices can be avoided.
-The modulation systems used are DS-SS and OFDM, and the estimated interference distance is 40 meters or less.

-This wireless device (AEH-AR9462) uses the 2.4GHz band.
-All of the band is used, and the band used by mobile identification devices can be avoided.
-The modulation system used is FH-SS, and the estimated interference distance is 80 meters or less.
+Radio Wave Related Precautions (5GHz band radio)

-This wireless device (AEH-AR9462) uses the 5GHz band.
+This wireless device uses the 5GHz band.